krei-se/droidfor.ge/README.md

 # 👶 $\color{green}{\textbf{User}}$ : for a specific device -> user

 The user needs an ed25519-key in .ssh.
+You can create another `id_ed25519_android` called key which also gets added and allows for a second key which is only used for the android device and can thus be nopass (great for autosync)

 You don't need to have working adb keys, but ofc can just connect to the device and allow the users adb keys.

 ## 🧺 1 -> 1 Morph - User-provision the device